debuggingg/debuggingg.github.io/_posts/2024-08-09-mybatis5-ex-mycomment.md

   - `myComment2ConstructorResultMap`: Uses the constructor of `MyComment2` to create objects and set field values from query results.

 ### interface
-Here is the Java interface for the `MyCommentMapper` with explanations:

 ```java
 package xyz.itwill.mapper;